 - limited in time

-If you approach a checkpoint in Boone County, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
-Our skilled Boone County, MO attorneys will ferociously defend you and protect your rights in the court of law.
-Contact us online to discuss your situation with a compassionate and cunning DUI attorney near you today.
+If you find yourself at a checkpoint in Boone County, MO, call (314) 900-HELP to talk to a Combs Waterkotte DUI attorney near you immediately.
+Our skilled Boone County, MO attorneys will tenaciously defend you and protect your rights in the court of law.
+Contact us online to discuss your case with a compassionate and cunning DUI attorney near you today.

 Through Combs Waterkotte, you have access to some of the best criminal defense services in the Boone County, MO area.
-A Combs Waterkotte DUI attorney near you will fight for your rights and defend you when you have been accused of driving under the influence in Boone County or anywhere in Missouri.
-In addition, our top Boone County, MO defense lawyers can help you with a variety of other kinds of cases, including:
+A Combs Waterkotte DUI attorney near you will fight for your rights and provide you with an infallible defense when you have been arrested for driving under the influence in Boone County or anywhere in Missouri.
+Our team of Boone County, MO attorneys have expertise in a variety of other kinds of cases, including:

-Click below to learn more about the different DUI charges in Missouri and how Combs Waterkotte’s DUI attorneys in Boone County, MO can defend you.
+Click below to learn more about the different DUI cases in Missouri and what the DUI attorneys near you with Combs Waterkotte near Boone County, MO can do to help you.

 - DWI/DUI Lawyer in St. Louis